 General Education requirements at High Point University include the completion of one foreign language class at the 1020 level or higher.
 American Sign Language is the only language that will not fulfill the foreign language requirement.

 To receive a foreign language substitution, a student must qualify for and be approved by the Office of Accessibility Resources and Services.
-Students who wish to apply for a foreign language substitution may indicate this on the ADA Intake form.
+Students who wish to apply for a foreign language substitution may indicate this on the Academic Accommodation Form.
 Foreign language substitutions must be specifically requested by the student as course substitutions do not come automatically.

-While each request is decided on a case-by-case basis, the ARS committee considers the following aspects combined for approval.
+While each request is decided on a case-by-case basis, the OARS committee considers the following aspects combined for approval.

 - If a student’s primary diagnosis/learning difference is language-based, the committee will consider a substitution.